On a damped nonlinear beam equation: Preliminaries

 for all $t \in [0,T]$.
 This, in turn, allows us to write

 for almost every $t \in [0,T]$.
-Since $u(t)$ is a high regularity solution of \eqref{eq 1.2} all of the above terms are summable.
+Since $u_T(t)$ is a pseudo classical solution of \eqref{eq 1.2} all of the above terms are summable.
 It follows that we can integrate all of them from $0$ to $t$, where $0 \leq t \leq T$.
 This leaves us with

 for all $t \in [0,T]$.
 It follows that

 for all $t \in [0,T]$.
 Let $V$ be a function from $H^2_*(\Omega)$ into the real numbers such that $V(u) = \int_\Omega f_2(u(x)) dx$ for all $u \in H^2_*(\Omega)$.
 Calculus then gives us that